AlexsLemonade/2022-yi-workshops/docs/HOME.md

 * We won't explicitly cover the use of any Bioconductor packages.
 This course is only base R and `tidyverse`.
 * We won't be covering other related topics in computing like UNIX or version control.

-Please also review our [Code of Conduct](code-of-conduct.md).

-You will also want to review the [Participant Information](participant-information.md) page for details about the workshop location and other logistics.

 <!--